open-easyrtc/open-easyrtc/docs/easyrtc_client_tutorial.md

      }

-The callback will be called whenever somebody else connects to or disconnects from the "Company Chat Line", and immediately after the call to easyrtc.initManaged.
+The callback will be called whenever somebody else connects to or disconnects from the "Company Chat Line", and immediately after the call to easyrtc.easyApp.

 The callback is passed a map whose keys are the ids (easyrtcids) of the other people connected to the server using the same application name.
 In our example, the callback will maintain a list of buttons